0xPolygon/polygon-cli/README.md

 go run main.go abi --file contract.abi
 ```

-This would output some information that woudl let us know the various function selectors for this contract:
+This would output some information that would let us know the various function selectors for this contract:

 ```txt
 Selector:19d8ac61	Signature:function lastTimestamp() view returns(uint64)